The Path to Agentic-First: Essential Steps for Mid-Sized Enterprises

 The Four Dimensions You’re Missing

 Most teams are obsessed with whether their agent gives the right answer.
 That’s important, but it’s only one piece of the puzzle.
-Comprehensive agent evaluation requires three distinct pillars:
+Comprehensive agent evaluation requires four distinct pillars:

 Dimension 1: Comprehensive Agent Quality